Learning through hands-on, immersive experiences

 What is experiential education?

-Experiential education uses direct experiences in the outside world as a means to explore, make sense of and come to understand larger, more complex topics.
+Experiential education uses direct experiences in the outside world as a means to explore, make sense of and understand larger, more complex topics.
 It encourages learners to interact with their environments and become more involved by exploring concepts and content through hands-on experiences.
-Immersive summer programs are a great example of experiential learning, and can include topics ranging from marine biology and animal science to medicine and scuba diving.
+Immersive summer programs are a great example of experiential learning, and can include topics ranging from marine biology and animal science to sailing and scuba diving.
 Learning in this way engages individuals on every level – it joins together intellectual curiosity with ability to creatively problem solve, experiment, persist and collaborate.
 Learning becomes more holistic, meaningful and personal, and when complemented with traditional classroom learning, can really bring a subject to life.

 At Broadreach, we encourage students (and instructors!) to continually discover and learn new things about the world in order to grow.
 Experiential education allows us to explore and learn about a subject in a new way that is more personally satisfying and meaningful, enhancing our abilities to become fully engaged and passionate about a subject, or an issue that needs help solving.
 Hands-on learning allows us to dig deeper and make sense of the world around us – the natural world is an optimal learning environment as it offers ongoing changes to observe, mysteries to solve and opportunities to think through in creative ways.